dtoxvanilla1991/homeInsuranceQuote-SPA/README.md

 A user is able to add, remove extras to his/her quote.
 Moreover, the user is always visually able to see which addons he/she selected along with the accurate total price, having a convenient ability to toggle in between monthly and annual quote price.

-The task was approached using functional components with hooks(useState, useEffect and useFetch), deriving all the data from mock API for the purpose of the task.
+The task was originally approached using functional components with hooks(useState, useEffect and useFetch), deriving all the data from mock API for the purpose of the task.
 Both useEffect and useFetch have been used to retreive the data merely for demostration purposes, although I personally prefer useFetch in my work projects.
 Navbar was added and made responsive for a better experience.
 Styled components were used for the wrapping containers with a purpose of demostration of the knowledge and understanding of the library.
 Implemented React lazy loading for pages to improve user experience.

-Routing implemented with the newest React.js Router-Dom update v6.
-Footer added with "About" page for demonstration purposes.
+UPDATE 01/22/2022: Routing implemented with the newest React.js Router-Dom update v6 once it came out.
+Footer added with "About" page for demonstration purposes.All logic functionality has been accomplished using states to properly rerender the React DOM.
+Index.css files optimized and modele.css files created for all components for a better organization of the code.

-All logic functionality has been accomplished using states to properly rerender the React DOM.
+UPDATE 02/06/2022: React Redux and its @toolkit was implemented on 2/6/2022 update, taking over the state management.
+Navbar enchanced with creative css only styled Login/Signup Page.

 <p align="right">(<a href="#top">back to top</a>)</p>